SOCIETY FOR THE ANTHROPOLOGY OF LOWLAND SOUTH AMERICA

 4.1 Place of Meeting.
 The Board of Directors of the Society may hold meetings, both regular and special, either within or without the State of Louisiana.

-4.2 Sesquiannual Meeting.
-The Board of Directors shall hold a sesquiannual meeting for the purpose of nominating and electing officers and transacting other business.
+4.2 Biennial Meeting.
+The Board of Directors shall hold a biennial meeting for the purpose of nominating and electing officers and transacting other business.
 No notice of such meeting need be given.
-In the even such meeting is not held, the meeting may be held at such time and place as shall be specified in a notice given hereinafter provided for special meetings of the Board of Directors, or as shall be specified in a written waiver signed by all of the directors.
+In the event such meeting is not held, the meeting may be held at such time and place as shall be specified in a notice given hereinafter provided for special meetings of the Board of Directors, or as shall be specified in a written waiver signed by all of the directors.

 4.3 Special Meetings.
 Special meetings of the Board of Directors may be called on the written request of a majority of the directors then in office or as provided in the Articles.

 4.4 Notice of Special Meetings.
-Notice of the time and place of special meetings of the Board of Directors shall be delivered personally to each director, or if sent to each director by mail, it shall be deposited in the United States mail at least ten (10) days prior to the time of the holding of the meeting.
-In case such notice is delivered personally, or by facsimile transmission or telex, it shall so be delivered at least seventy-two (72) hours prior to the time of the holding of the meeting.
+Notice of the time and place of special meetings of the Board of Directors shall be delivered by electronic media to each director at least seventy-two (72) hours prior to the time of the holding of the meeting.
 Such notice shall not be necessary if appropriate waivers, consents and/or approvals are filed in accordance with Section 4.5.

 4.5 Waiver of Notice.
 Notice of a meeting need not be given to any director who signs a waiver of notice, whether before or after the meeting, or who attends the meeting without protesting, prior thereto or at its commencement, the lack of notice to such director.
 The transactions of any meeting of the Board of Directors, however called and noticed or wherever held, shall be as valid as though made at a meeting duly held after regular call and notice if a quorum is present and if, either before or after the meeting, each of the directors not present signs a written waiver of notice, a consent to holding the meeting or an approval of the minutes thereof.
 All such waivers, consents and approvals shall be filed with the corporate records or made a part of the minutes of the meeting.